 - Would my prospects welcome another pop-up form on my website?

-- Is a new live chat box going to help my prospects at that particular moment?
+- Is live chat going to help my prospects at that particular moment?

-- Is the call-to-action copy I’ve added going to deliver the perfect cocktail of emotion, relevance and timeliness?
+- Is my call-to-action going to deliver the perfect cocktail of emotion, relevance, and timeliness?

 - Are my prospects converting in the ways I think they are?

 - Am I missing conversions because I’m not currently tracking certain channels (such as phone calls)?

 - Does my analytics data give me a true picture of this?